 The eighteen-century English critic Samuel Johnson famously told his biographer Boswell “No man but a blockhead ever wrote except for money.”
 Every writer knows Johnson was lying.

 Most published books lose money.
 Other than anomalies like J.K.
-Rowling and Dan Paterson, most writers can’t make a living from their writing, at least not directly.
+Rowling and Dan Patterson, most writers can’t make a living from their writing, at least not directly.
 One of the strengths of the Narrative Project is how Cami gently locates the writing process in the context of the rest of a writer’s life, as well as in the context of today’s various publishing models.
 Writers need to learn how to navigate an online world of social media and marketing, and how to figure out their uniquely individual relationship between writing and making a living.

 Calculated at an hourly rate, I will never earn a fraction of the amount writing memoir or fiction that I could make writing soul-crushing legal briefs.
 Or even by writing soul-elevating legal briefs.
 I wouldn’t quit my day job if I had one.
 Instead, like other creative artists, writers write because we have stories to tell, and words that insist on making their way to the page.